-Step 5: All that's left to do is let it simmer for 30 minutes or until the vegetables are tender.
+Step 5: All that’s left to do is let the soup simmer for 30 minutes or until the vegetables are tender.

 Step 6: Next, remove chicken and carefully (because it will be very hot or let it cool first) shred into bit size pieces.
 Add the noodles and shredded chicken.
 Cook for 6-8 minutes or until the noodles are tender.
 Season with salt and pepper or more seasonings if you like.

 You’re finally ready to enjoy a hot bowl of Panera chicken noodle soup.
 This Panera copycat recipe makes plentiful helpings, and it’s a healthy, and far more flavorful, alternative to the salty canned chicken soup staples of our childhoods or Panera bread.

 - 1 lb skinless boneless chicken thighs Pepper and lightly seasoned with salt